Sayed94h/hack-my-future/main-board.md

 Currently Studying: 'What I am working on'

-Comfortable: 'I am comfortable with things things'
+Comfortable: 'I am comfortable with things things', 'Another new thing'

-Confident: 'I know how these things work'
+Confident: 'I know how these things work', 'New thing'

 ---